-When you enroll, we will mail a member ID card to you within 15 business days of our receipt of your enrollment materials.
+When you enroll, we will mail a Member ID card to you within 15 business days of our receipt of your enrollment materials.
 This card is proof that you are enrolled in a Coordinated Care plan.
 You need to keep this card with you at all times.
-Please show this card every time you go for any service under the contract.
-The ID card will show your name, member ID#, the phone numbers for Member Services, behavioral health services, pharmacy, 24/7 NurseResponse (nurse advice line) and copayment amounts required at the time of service.
+Please show this card every time you go for any service under the Contract.
+The ID card will show your name, Member ID number, the phone numbers for Member Services, behavioral health services, pharmacy, 24/7 NurseWise (nurse advice line) and Copayment amounts required at the time of service.
 If you do not get your ID card within a few weeks after you enroll, please call Member Services at 1-877-687-1197.
 We will send you another card.